AleksyPL/Kapsloinator/README.md

 ![](KapsleBA.png)

 The program will count time during file processing.
 Together with the final image, a summary report will be generated.
-If the program occurs any error, the user will be informed in the console, and the special log file will be also generated.
+If an error occurs, the user will be informed in the console, and the special log file will be also generated.